graciofilipe/iwoc/Answers.md

 * go to the test dataset and mark as "positive" all the predictions that have a probability greater than 0.69
 * calculate the % of true positives among that group: 41%

-So following this strategy, over 40% of the leads called are predicted to sign up.
-That is considerably better than the current overall sign up rate of 29%! (but obviously, restricting the calls to the top 1000 most likely might represent lower total volume)
+So following this strategy, over 400 of the leads called are predicted to sign up.
+That is considerably better than the random strategy which would be expected to have about 290 (the current sign up rate).
+Obviously, restricting the calls to the top 1000 most likely might represent lower total volume.

 ### If you could choose the agents to make those calls, who would you choose?
 Why?
 [3]
 If one cared only about maximising the sign ups, the sophisticated way to do this would be the following: